lian2377/MyArduino/README.md

 # MyArduino
-Just an project for Arduino practice.
+Just a project for Arduino practice.

 Feel free to use it.